xbeat/Machine-Learning/README.md

 Time series modeling is a critical component in various applications, from weather forecasting to stock market analysis.
 This presentation introduces a novel approach using a Retrieval-Augmented Generation (RAG) framework for time series analysis.
 We'll explore how this method addresses challenges like complex spatio-temporal dependencies and distribution shifts, leveraging a hierarchical, multi-agent architecture to improve predictions on new data.

+## Visualizing Trends with Line Charts

+Line Chart Fundamentals

+Time series visualization requires careful consideration of data preparation and plotting techniques.
+Line charts excel at showing continuous trends and patterns over time, making them ideal for analyzing temporal relationships in datasets.
+Understanding the basic implementation sets the foundation for more complex visualizations.

 ## Transfer Learning for Computer Vision

 Understanding Transfer Learning in Computer Vision